YashK13200/ScribbleSpace-X/README.md

 - Zoom and scroll functionality

 ## Installation 🛠️
-To get started with SketchifyMe, follow these steps:
+To get started with ScribbleSpace-X, follow these steps:

 ### Prerequisites
 - Yarn: A package manager to install dependencies.